Abby Seiff: "The water failing them, they take to the land"

 AS: I haven’t seen it yet because it’s not been released here, but I am absolutely dying to watch White Building by Kavich Neang.
 It’s about an iconic New Khmer Architecture apartment block in central Phnom Penh that was demolished to make way for an $80 million tower in 2017 (“development”).
 By then, the building was fairly dilapidated, but it remained home to about 2,500 residents, many of whom had lived there for decades.
 It was often classified as a slum, but it included a vibrant community of artists and artisans.
 As with many of these projects, the development plan entailed mass evictions and poor compensation—certainly far too little to allow residents to move into similarly central apartments.

 The evictions of poor communities was basically all I covered when I first moved to Phnom Penh because it was such an omnipresent issue.
 Sometimes they were very violent, often they were protracted, arrests were not uncommon and at the end of the day it was the same thing: a few thousand more of the city’s poorest residents made poorer and more vulnerable to make way for a sleek new mall or high rise.
 Kavich grew up in the building, so while the film is fictional I expect it has a really unique insight.
 The trailer had me tearing up so I can’t wait to see the full film.

 Views and experiences related in this essay and Q&A are the writer’s own.
 Guest appearances in this newsletter hope to reflect the variety of life in this world.

 Being able to take you with me, every step of the way, means a great deal.
-So please sign up to receive more stories like this and help keep this newsletter going.
+So please sign up to receive more stories like this and to help keep Movable Worlds going.
 If you have the means, you can also make a paid subscription to help fund guest writers.
 Thank you! ❤️